Cxndr/spacey-submission/README.md

 ### 🎯 Ensure each section of the webpage is wrapped in the correct semantic tags, ensuring that it includes a `<header>`, `<nav>`, and `<footer>`.

-Semantic HTML tags used throughout html design.
+Semantic HTML tags used throughout HTML design.
 Including above as well as `<section>`.

 ### 🎯 Implement CSS absolute positioning to overlay text on an image or another element.